Thomas Mullett: Death

 Mullett and his company supported the Society of Friends of Foreigners In Distress.
 He died at Clapham on 14 November 1814.
 A sermon on his death was preached by John Evans at his interment at Bunhill Fields on 23 November 1814.
 In February 1815 the house of Mullett, Evans & Co. stopped payments, and went into receivership.

 Associations

 Peter Van Schaack, Cruger's son-in-law, knew Mullett and had a high opinion of him.
 Mullett had an introduction in 1783 from Samuel Stennett, a friend, to James Manning, President of the Baptist College of Rhode Island (now Brown University).
 The relationship resulted in a donation of books from the Bristol Education Society to the College.

-In 1783–5, Mullett corresponded with Robert Robinson.
+In 1783–1785, Mullett corresponded with Robert Robinson.
 In London, he became a close friend of Henry Crabb Robinson.

 Family

-Mullett married Mary Evans (born c.1743), daughter of Hugh Evans and sister of Caleb Evans the Bristol minister.
-She died in October 1800.
+Mullett married Mary Evans (c.
+1743 – 1800), sister of Caleb Evans the Bristol minister.
 She was connected to the London Baptist minister Timothy Thomas, son of Joshua Thomas, who married her half-sister Sarah.
 After her death, Thomas Mullett and his son-in-law became Unitarians, in the Worship Street congregation of John Evans (1767–1827).

 Of the children of Thomas and Mary Mullett: